 If your probation violation is drug-related, one of our Dallas drug crime lawyers may be able to help.
 Different violations carry varying degrees of potential punishments.
 One of our attorneys can assess the severity of your situation and argue against your violation in court.

 If you have been arrested for a probation violation, you will either be released on bond, or you will be held without bond.
 During this time, a hearing will be scheduled for a future date.
 Hire legal counsel immediately.

 Your Dallas criminal defense lawyer can position you for a favorable outcome by showing that you did not violate the terms of your probation, or by amending the terms of your probation, for example.
 Even when your probation has been revoked, your attorney can take certain steps to have it reinstated.

 Call the Law Offices of Randall B. Isenberg Today.

 Violating your probation is a serious matter in Texas.
 These laws are complex, and you could end up in a worse situation than what you originally avoided with probation.
 Probation violations often lead to hefty fines, additional criminal charges, and time behind bars.
 Do not attempt to go it alone.

 At the Law Offices of Randall B. Isenberg, we have an impressive track record of getting our clients’ probation violations removed or modified.
-Contact us today at 214-696-9253 for a free and confidential consultation about your case.
+Contact us today for a free and confidential consultation about your case.